Zhang-Liao/CoCo2025-Grackle-CSI/readme.md

 This is the first time AI techniques have been combined with term rewrite tools, marking a milestone in applying AI to formal reasoning.
 Just like AI has transformed Go playing and protein discovery, it now shows strong potential in automated reasoning and formal mathematics.

-Confluence analysis is closely related to program equivalence, termination, and automated proof systems.
+Confluence analysis is closely related to program equivalence, termination, and automated theorem proving.
 AI can open new pathways for advances across these areas.
 We see this as a step toward the future of AI + formal methods: combining symbolic rigor with data-driven learning to tackle problems beyond human reach.